Narwallets/meta-pool/README.md

 - [ ] withelist pools before adding them
 - [ ] auto-unstake SKASH in the NSLP (when the clearing mechanism is not enough)

+#### Expansions

+- [ ] USDN: Create a collateral-based stablecoin similar to Compound's DAI, using NEAR & SKASH as collateral